Code-Institute-Submissions/the-shamans-cat/README.md

 |Mobile|93|100|92|100|
 |Desktop|100|98|100|100|

-**Page Load Times**
+_**Issues from Lighthouse test**_

+**Performance:**
-Page load times for the pages are a bit slow.
+Page load times are a bit slow for some pages, especially ones with videos and Bootstrap features.
 I believe that this can be addressed in the future.
 Currently, this is beyond my skillset and the scope of this project.

-**Accessibility**
-`Contrast: These are opportunities to improve the legibility of your content.
-Background and foreground colors do not have a sufficient contrast ratio.
-Low-contrast text is difficult or impossible for many users to read.
-Learn more.
-Failing Elements
-a.nav-link'
+**Accessibility:** Contrast issue with nav-links.
 I am using Bootstraps navbar with its default colours and when tested with a contrast testing tool it passed the test.
-[Test Results](assets/images/contrast-test.pdf)
+[Test Results](assets/images/contrast-test.png)

 **Best Practices**